Frequently asked questions

 We are working on adding lesson excerpts to the website from at least one course in each of our subjects.
 Course descriptions are available here and sample lesson excerpts are being added as they become available.

-The amount of time per week per course will vary depending on a number of factors including the student’s profile, communication partner availability and skills, health conditions, and other logistics.
-We recommend allotting 3 - 4 hours per week per course, though some students may not need this much time.
-At this rate, courses can reasonably be completed within the allotted access time (1 credit = 12 months access, 0.5 credit = 6 months access).
 Some ASCEND courses require documenting time as well as activities.
 For these courses, 1 full credit requires a minimum of 162 documented hours.
 At around 3 - 4 hours per week, this can be achieved in 41 - 42 weeks, meaning students can take breaks for vacation, to recover when health issues occur, or for any other reason and they can still finish the course within the allotted time without sacrificing depth and breadth of learning!

 There are several ways students can interact with each other within our current program design.
 As our program grows, we hope to add more, if this is something students and families desire.
 To start, since courses are hosted on google classroom, students will be able to interact with any other students taking that class at that time.
 There will also be a homeroom class in google classroom in which all actively enrolled students have the ability to interact with each other.
-Secondly, we plan to periodically offer optional live, virtual enrichment lessons taught by various All Minds teachers or guest speakers across subjects offering students an opportunity to learn together and interact with each other in real time.
-Anyone can sign up for these lessons, though actively enrolled students can do so for a discounted rate or in some cases, for free.
-These lessons can be documented and applied toward additional course credits.
-Finally, the Global Citizenship requirements of ASCEND especially lend themselves to collaborative work.
-Students/families are encouraged to plan events collaboratively, co-op style, which can be done virtually, or in person.

 While our leadership team consists of practitioners who collectively have experience and training in a variety of modalities and can offer some degree of communication coaching within the framework of our program, we do not explicitly teach communication through spelling or typing.
 This type of work is best achieved with a practitioner or trained communication partner working individually with the student in a setting where communication/motor goals (versus academic goals) are at the forefront.
 We recommend that to best improve communication skills, families use our program and curriculum in a complementary manner, but not as a replacement for targeted communication work, whether through spelling lessons or other purposeful motor work.